Jitendra145/SpringBoot_ReactJS_TODO/Section 3/steps.md

 }
 export default Counter
 ```
 Above onclicking the button above code won't increment the counter.
-For incrementing the conuter we need to maintain state.
+For incrementing the counter we need to maintain state.

 ### Step 05 Adding state to a React Counter Component